kbarry91/3rd-Year-Weather-Forecast/README.md

 ## Prerequisities
 In order to debug this Application you must have **Visual Studio 2017** installed.
 [How to install Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio )

+Alternatively for users of Windows PC , Windows Phone or Xbox the product can be downloaded free on the windows store at https://www.microsoft.com/en-ie/store/p/my-weather-forecast/9nd1v7kjwx4p

 ## Getting Started